Lines in affine simlicial toric varieties: Introduction

-Since the paper is heavily based on the technique developed in \cite{Ka20} which was later clarified in \cite{KaUd} we put some necessary facts from \cite{Ka20} and \cite{KaUd} in Appendix.
+The paper is organized as follows.
+In Section 2 we survey the technique developed in \cite{Ka20} which was later clarified in \cite{KaUd}.
 In particular, one can find there formal definitions of locally nilpotent vector fields and flexible varieties.
-In Section 2 we introduce notations for toric varieties which are used freely throughout the paper and prove some simple facts about normal affine toric varieties.
-In Section 3 we give an analogue of Holme's theorem \cite{Hol} about closed embeddings of affine varieties into $\A^n$ for embeddings into normal toric varieties without torus factors.
-In particular, we prove that if an affine curve can be embedded as a closed subvariety into some $\A^n$ (where $n$ is always at least 4), then it can be also embedded as a closed subvariety into a normal affine toric variety of dimension $n$ with no torus factors so that its image is contained in the regular part of the toric variety.
-In Section 4 we study locally nilpotent vector fields on normal affine toric varieties with no torus factors.
+Section 2 contains also a modified version of Theorem 4.2 from \cite{Ka20} which is a crucial tool in this paper.
+Using this result we prove Theorems \ref{int.t2} and \ref{int.t3} in Section 3.
+In Section 4 we introduce notations for toric varieties which are used freely throughout the rest of the paper and prove some simple facts about normal affine toric varieties.
+Section 4 contains an analogue of Holme's theorem for normal affine toric varieties.
+In Section 5 we study locally nilpotent vector fields on normal affine toric varieties with no torus factors.
 The properties of locally nilpotent vector fields are crucial for us since compositions of elements of the flows of such vector fields produce automorphisms that extend isomorphisms of smooth polynomial curves.
-In Section 5 we prove our main result.
+In Section 6 we prove Theorem \ref{int.t1}.\\